anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

 Introduction to API and Feature Testing requirement
 ---------------------------------------------------

-The CNCF has defined a :cite:t:`k8s-testing-sig` to make it easier for the community to write and run tests, and to contribute, analyse and act upon test results.
+The CNCF has defined a :cite:t:`k8s-testing-sig` to help the community to write and run tests, and to contribute, analyse and act upon test results.
 This chapter maps the requirements written in the previous chapters as mandatory Special Interest Group Features.
 It enforces the overall requirements traceability to testing, especially those offered for :cite:t:`k8s-testing-sig-e2e-tests`.
-The Anuket Reference Conformance (RC2) testing then matches the following Features and tests defined here.
+The Anuket Reference Conformance (RC2) testing matches the Features and tests defined here.

 Kubernetes feature gate policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~